Is selling on Etsy worth it in 2026? Fees, pros, and cons

 - Automatic delisting?
 Handled: When you make a sale, Nifty's sales detection auto-delists that item from every marketplace.
 Say goodbye to double-selling disasters and “sorry, it's already gone” apology messages.

-- Bulk tools = no busywork: Share and relist daily without lifting a finger.
+- Bulk tools = no busywork: Share and relist daily with just a few clicks.
 Update or discount dozens of items at once.
 You can even schedule drafts to go live while you sleep.

 - Real analytics and profits: Track sales, fees, top performers, and slow movers in one clean dashboard, so you can actually see what's working and what needs to move.